-- (i) Family violence leave is paid leave of up to 10 days per personal leave year as specified in Part VI, Clause 3(c) (non-cumulative) and is available to an employee who is experiencing family violence.
-This leave may be taken in hours. - (ii) A Head of Agency (or authorised person) may approve paid family violence leave in addition to the family violence leave entitlement prescribed in this sub-clause. - (d) Payment of Family Violence Leave
+- (i) Family violence leave is paid leave of up to 20 days per personal leave year as specified in Part VI, Clause 3(a) (non-cumulative) and is available to an employee who is experiencing family violence.
+This leave may be taken in hours. - (ii) A Head of Agency (or authorised person) may approve paid family violence leave in addition to the family violence leave entitlement prescribed in this subclause.

+(d) Aboriginal Family Relationships